-Jan Goldsmith and David McLean
+Jan Goldsmith, David McLean and Lisa Moule

 Jan Goldsmith and David McLean chat with authors each Thursday at 11.30am.